Researching the business of garbage and recycling

 Share

-Dr. Jordan Howell researches the role of markets and financial instruments to address environmental and sustainability issues including waste management and recycling.
+Jordan Howell researches the role of markets and financial instruments to address environmental and sustainability issues including waste management and recycling.
 In his book, "Garbage in the Garden State," he examines the history of waste management in New Jersey.

-Howell, an associate professor of sustainable business and co-director of the Rowan Center for Responsible Leadership in the Rohrer College of Business (RCB), sees recycling and waste management as key challenges facing humanity.
+Jorda Howell, Ph.D., an associate professor of sustainable business and co-director of the Rowan Center for Responsible Leadership in the Rohrer College of Business (RCB), sees recycling and waste management as key challenges facing humanity.
 However, they are also opportunities.

 Jordan Howell, Ph.D.